IRB and ERC Resources

 Brooke Cannon: Neuropsychology, dementia, brain trauma, facial affect percetion, psychology of film.
 Published: Delusions Across the Twentieth Century in an American Psychiatric Hospital

 Edward Crawley: Auditory perception, spoken word recognition, music cognition, human memory and cognition.
+Research topics include: Face recognition, memory for melodies, how information is represented in STM, associative memory, inhibition of return.
 Presented: Examining the Relationship Between Rumination, Dysphoria and Working Memory

 Bradley Janey: Psychological text construction, cross-cultural variations in masculinity, counseling males, aggression and masculinity in boys; media violence.
 Presented: Authoritarian Men: Working With the Hard Cases